 Applications are due by 5 pm on Friday, March 20, 2020 to the Department of Government office on the 3rd floor of Tyler Hall or by email to email@example.com.
 For questions, please contact Professor McGlennon, who will provide an answer directly or ask Mr. Wanner to address it.

 Students seeking credit for a government/political science internship-based course to be taken abroad or elsewhere in the US (including at programs in Washington DC) should submit materials describing the academic/research work involved to the Department in advance.
 Pre-approval will be granted for GOVT ELEC (which counts toward the 120 credits for graduation, but not to the Government major).

-The College offers modest stipends for students doing approved public affairs-related internships.
+W&M offers modest stipends for students doing approved public affairs-related internships.
 Consult the Reves Center website for information on stipends, including for positions with the US State Department.
 Consult the Charles Center website for information about the Bertha Taylor internship stipends.
-And the Department offers some stipends to majors thanks to the Lawrence and Jean Irwin Memorial Endowment - application form (PDF).
+And the Department offers some stipends to majors thanks to the Lawrence and Jean Irwin Memorial Endowment.

 Students undertaking internships that will take them away from campus for a semester or year should notify the Office of the Dean of Students before beginning the internship.
 International students who are considering an internship must contact the Office of International Students, Scholars and Programs (located in the Reves Center) concerning visa requirements.